Study: Improving outcomes for young women with breast cancer: fertility and childbearing issues

 Share your thoughts on this XRAYS article by taking our brief survey.

 The National Comprehensive Cancer Network (NCCN) provides guidelines for fertility in people diagnosed with cancer.

 The NCCN recommends doctors discuss the following with adolescents and adults with cancer before treatment begins:

 - whether therapy can be delayed long enough for a cycle of egg stimulation

 - medications like GnRH agonist therapy during to preserve ovarian function in premenopausal women with breast cancer

-- importance of follow-up with a gynecologist or fertility specialist to monitor ovarian function over time
+- the importance of follow-up with a gynecologist or fertility specialist to monitor ovarian function over time

-- risks for infertility due to cancer and related treatment
+- the risks of infertility due to cancer and related treatment

 - the importance of avoiding pregnancy and options for safe and effective birth control while in treatment